stupakzm/Backgammon/README.md

 ![Win Screen](https://github.com/stupakzm/Backgammon/blob/main/readme/winScreen.gif)

-- 3D models used in this project are obtained from free sources.

 #Future Plans
-- Future enhancements include adding more features such as customizable settings, menu - in progress, sound effects - done(BG music, chip move sound), game-saving functionality, and the ability to undo moves - done, among others.

-#Contact
-- If you have any questions or suggestions, please don't hesitate to reach out to me via email.

-Best regards,
-Zakhar
+- Future enhancements include adding play mode vs machine and ability to play with some one on 2 devices via bluetooth or WiFi.